contao/docs/docs/dev/reference/services.md

 {{< version "5.3" >}}

-The `contao.routing.content_url_generator` service lets you generate URLs for Contao models and entities (whenever applicable), e.g. for pages or news.
+The `contao.routing.content_url_generator` service lets you generate URLs for content objects, e.g. models and entities (whenever applicable), e.g. for pages or news.
 See also the [main article][ContentUrlGenerator].

 ```php